What is the difference between a rat and a mouse?

 To further make the distinction, here are some animals that are usually lumped together in the same category as mice and rats, but are not actually rodents— and are, instead, of a different category of small mammalian creatures:

-- Rabbits.
-These were at some point classified as rodents, but after 1912, animal scientists put them in their own order (Lagomorpha) because their teeth are different from rodents.
+• Rabbits.
+These were at some point classified as rodents, but after 1912, animal scientists put them in their own order (Lagomorpha) because their teeth were different from rodents.

 Related articles: